allsvensken-resum/covid-19/README.md

-# lmwn-covid-19
+# LMWN-ASSIGNMENT

+- Go + Gin framework

+- The application is based on **Hexagonal architecture**.

-This application is running on port 8080.
+- This application is running on port 8080.

-This project file is including docker-compose.yaml and Dockerfile.
-So, you can run this application with [docker compose up] that is also running on port 8080.
+- This project file is including docker-compose.yaml and Dockerfile.
+So, you can run this application with **docker compose up** that is also running on port 8080.

+- Including unit test on handler layer and service layer.